 Each NCCS parent or guardian is automatically enrolled in the Parent Organization.
-Annual dues are set at \$25.00/enrolled child and go toward funding special events and activities for the students, as well as family outings.
+Annual dues are set at \$30.00/enrolled child and go toward funding special events and activities for the students, as well as family outings.
 Please note: Parent Organization dues must be paid to the Parent Organization directly by the specified due date.
-Trimester Meetings will be held.
 Questions about the organization or its charter can be e-mailed to parents@nccschool.info.